niall-code/aperta-api/README.md

 In a line of my settings file, `'rest_framework.renderers.JSONRenderer'`, I introduced the underscore.
 During my Moments walkthrough, I had experienced a ream of error messages that turned out to be caused by the same lack of underscore.
 The underscore is missing in the 'Adding Pagination' section of Code Institute's "DRF Cheat Sheet - Deployment" Google Doc and, due to currently being relatively inexperienced, during Moments and now Aperta, I failed to recognise it as a typo and trusted that its absence was correct.
 I have added an extra annotation to my heavily-annotated hard copy, which will hopefully prevent a third occurrence of this.

 ![annotated notes](https://res.cloudinary.com/dlqwhxbeh/image/upload/v1730564580/annotated-printout_kbvkua.jpg)

+### Remove related_name from liked_post in Like model

+I tried to run server and received exceptions indicating that the lack of an 's' after 'like' in my querysets, in my PostList and PostDetail views, was problematic.
+I noticed that there was a `related_name='likes'` in my Like model.
+I considered whether that needed to be there and, since there are no direct equivalents in my other models (the Follow model is different, because it links to two User instances), I decided that the simplest solution was to remove it, and that appears to have silenced the exceptions.

+### Add DEFAULT_AUTO_FIELD in settings.py

+When trying to run server and also when trying to dry-run making migrations, I received warnings suggesting that DEFAULT_AUTO_FIELD needed to be configured, and I have done so in settings, silencing the warnings.
+I then made migrations and migrated.

 ## Credit